Linda Mearns

 Linda Opal Mearns (1949 – 23 January 2025) was an American geographer and climate scientist specializing in climate change assessment science.
 Mearns was a senior scientist at the National Center for Atmospheric Research (NCAR).
 Mearns is the director of NCAR's Weather and Climate Impacts Assessment Science Program (WCIASP) and head of the Regional Integrated Sciences Collective (RISC).
 Mearns was a lead principal investigator for the North American Regional Climate Change Program (NARCCAP).

 Biography

-Mearns received a Doctor of Philosophy (Ph.D.) in geography at the University of California, Los Angeles (UCLA).
+Mearns was born in 1949 on Long Island, New York.
+She earned her BA in philosophy at the University of Wisconsin–Madison before pursuing a diploma in French language skills.
+She finished her graduate studies in geography and climatology at the University of California, Los Angeles, completing her master’s and PhD there.
+She pursued a postdoctoral fellowship in 1987 at the National Science Foundation’s National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
+During the next four decades she was named Senior Scientist in 1995 and directed an institute and several other programs.
+At NCAR, she pioneered research on climate change, from regional climate modeling, climate change scenario development, and decision making under uncertainty, to climate impacts on agriculture, ecosystems, and the built environment.

 Mearns was an author on the Second (1995), Third (2001), Fourth (2007), Fifth (2013) and Sixth (2021) Assessment Reports of the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC).
 Mearns was a lead principal investigator for the North American Regional Climate Change Program (NARCCAP) which uses data that Mearns was involved in generating to produce data-based climate simulations to predict future climate scenarios.

+Mearns died at her home in Boulder, Colorado at 75 on January 23, 2025, after battling pancreatic cancer.